ZachSaucier/Disintegrate/README.md

 ### Known limitations

 Most limitations on this approach stem from the use of [html2canvas](http://html2canvas.hertzen.com/) to render the DOM element on a Canvas.
 This includes, but is not limited to, nested transforms within the Disintegrate element and the lack of clip path support.
 For a more full list of limitations caused by html2canvas, look at [its feature page](http://html2canvas.hertzen.com/features/)).
-___

-## Support

-Did you find this repo useful?
-I'd really appreciate it if you would consider buying me a coffee!

 <a href="https://www.buymeacoffee.com/zachsaucier" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>